 I serve as a host for the New Books Network, a consortium of podcasts dedicated to raising the level of public discourse by introducing serious authors to interested audiences.
 We conduct interviews with authors of new books in a variety of fields, selecting projects published within the last five years that we believe to be remarkable contributions to either public or scholarly discourse.
+The NBN publishes 100 new interviews a month, with a library of over 4,200 interviews.
+We serve around 45,000 episodes every day, amounting to over 9 million downloads a year.

 A fascinating history of a period when followers came to believe in their right to an emotional connection to their leaders.
 Using a wealth of archival work, synthesizing decades of newspaper reporting, early photography, and historical writing, and delving into collections of follower testimonies in journals, letters, and more, Young explores both the perspectives of leaders who harnessed the power of charisma for their cause, and the experience of following charismatic American leaders.
 Young’s research overturns our expectations about how leaders and followers saw themselves, their relationships, and their place in an unstable political, economic, and religious landscape.
 All told, The Age of Charisma provides a rich and detailed picture of the effects of charismatic leadership, and of the people who followed them, on the present and future shape of American society.